duckdb/duckdb-web/_posts/2021-08-27-external-sorting.md

 Being a traditional disk-based database system, SQLite always opts for an external sorting strategy.
 It writes intermediate sorted blocks to disk even if they fit in main-memory, therefore it is much slower.
-The performance of the other systems is in the same ballpark, with DuckDB and ClickHouse going toe-to-toe at around \~4 seconds for 100M integers.
+The performance of the other systems is in the same ballpark, with DuckDB and ClickHouse going toe-to-toe with \~3 and \~4 seconds for 100M integers.
 Because SQLite is so much slower, we will not include it in our next set of experiments (TPC-DS).

 DuckDB and ClickHouse both make very good use out of all available threads, with a single-threaded sort in parallel, followed by a parallel merge sort.